 Typically served in the drawing room before dinner, this bite-sized course is often accompanied by cocktails and conversation.
 Look for handheld pieces of food art meticulously crafted and served on small pieces of fried or grilled breads.
 These impressive appetizers are sometimes also referred to as canapés.

 Upon entering the dining hall and settling into what can be a several-hours-long event, the first seated course is typically a clear soup (bonus points if served using a soup bowl from KaTom.
 For guests presumed to possess greater appetites, a cream soup may be offered.
 This course is intended to warm the guests’ digestive systems in preparation for heavier courses.

 Course Three: Fish

 This course can be served hot or cold and should be enjoyed as one of the lighter points of the evening.
 This course is often accompanied by a hard bread to avoid any issues in the event that a bone makes its way into the meal.

 Course Four: Entrée

 The entrée can consist of poultry or wild game and will typically be accompanied by roasted or steamed vegetables and a starch in the form of rice or pasta.
-If pasta is served, the noodles should be short and easy to consume with grace.
+If pasta is served (ideally in a pasta bowl), the noodles should be short and easy to consume with grace.
 Rarely will long pastas be served at a formal dinner.

 Course Five: Removes